-During Spring 1, the learning in Year 4 will be based around the global theme of 'Identity and Diversity’ with a focus on self-identity and belonging.
+During Spring 2, the learning in Year 4 will be based around the global theme of 'Identity and Diversity’ with a focus on self-identity and belonging.
 Over the course of the term the children will be learning about the life and work of Dr. Martin Luther King and the introduction of anti-discrimination and civil rights laws.
 We will be looking into the history of these laws and the important historical events that led to change.
 The children will make connections with the history of identity and their opinions on their own self-identity and the importance of this.
-Our learning will lead to the exciting project outcome of a march, taking place in the local area, focusing on their human rights and what they believe to be important and necessary to fight for.
+Our learning will lead to the exciting project outcome of a march and sharing assembly, taking place in school and the local area, focusing on their human rights and what they believe to be important and necessary to fight for.

 In Maths this half term, Year 4 are going to be building on their knowledge of fractions.
 This includes; consolidating their understanding of equivalent fractions, adding/subtracting fractions, and knowing how to convert between improper fractions and mixed numbers.
 Then using this knowledge of fractions they will apply it to various activities such as calculating quantities of whole by separating sweets evenly amongst themselves and identifying fractions of puzzles they make.

 In English this half term we will be exploring the core text ‘The Eye of the Wolf’.
 To begin this learning journey, the children will take a trip to the cartoon museum where they will learn tricks and skills that will aid them to create a graphic novel.
 In addition to this, they will use the techniques of generating questions and descriptive features to produce a setting description as our incidental write.
 Then we will look to recap and develop the skills required to create a 3rd person narrative for our modelled write that will reflect the voice of the character in the book.